Strong-Lab/Phybrid/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Phybrid

 This project was created to identify viral contigs in metagenomics.
-Add details about project and images
+This project combines the use of gene content features and k-mer features to select viral contiguous sequences.

 <!-- GETTING STARTED -->
 ## Getting Started